ni/python-styleguide/README.md

       ],
    ```

-   (alternatively, tell `flake8` to use the ni-python-styleguide config)
+   (alternatively, tell `flake8` to use the ni-python-styleguide config - although this method does not evaluate what the module's application-import-names are)
    ```json
    "flake8.args": [
         "--config=.venv\\lib\\site-packages\\ni_python_styleguide\\config.ini"